Metaswitch/clearwater-readthedocs/docs/Handling_Failed_Nodes.md

     * running `service clearwater-etcd force-decommission`.
 This will warn that this is dangerous and should only be run during this process; choose to proceed.
     * running `service clearwater-etcd start`.
 * check that the cluster is now OK by doing the following on A:
-    * running `etcdctl -C 10.0.0.1:4000 member list` to check that the cluster now has A, B and C in
+    * running `clearwater-etcdctl member list` to check that the cluster now has A, B and C in
-    * running `etcdctl -C 10.0.0.1:4000 cluster-health` to check that the cluster is healthy
+    * running `clearwater-etcdctl cluster-health` to check that the cluster is healthy
-    * running `etcdctl -C 10.0.0.1:4000 get ims_domain` to check that the data is safe
+    * running `clearwater-etcdctl get ims_domain` to check that the data is safe
 * log on to A. For each of D, E and F follow the instructions in Removing a Node From a Data Store.

 ## Removing a Node From a Data Store